tungchihwei/EC601-Mood-Detect/README.md

 ### Nov.12
 An *.m file which automatically detect silent parts and voiced parts in audio files.
 Cut voiced parts to n cells.
 Later I gonna transfer them to matrix(by cell2mat), arrange them together and reshape them to 2-sec samples.

+### Nov.16
+All pre-processing procedure done.
+Now unvoiced parts elemination, 2sec resizing, pitch extraction, MFCC extraction, formants extraction are all done by one-click of VSP.m.
+The default input/output folder is D:\sample\.
+Drop all raw *.wav files in and you may get 3 .csv charts( if no fault reported...).